 Getting a flu vaccine helps lower your risk of getting the flu.
-And this year during the COVID-19 pandemic, getting your flu vaccine will be more important than ever.
+And as we enter the colder winter months, the flu vaccine can help protect you and loved ones from serious illness.

-But you may have questions about how safe and effective it is, how it works and where you can get one.
-Read on to find out 10 important facts about the flu vaccine.
+You may have questions about the flu vaccine, how safe and effective it is, as well as how it works.
+Read on to find out eight important facts about the flu vaccine.

 The flu vaccine is available as a flu shot or nasal spray.